artsakenos/artsakenos.github.io/SlimSuite/README.md

 A suite of light JS scripts for ElasticSearch Connection.

 You can play with some proof of concept tools:
-* The [SlimJEC](https://artsakenos.github.io/SlimJEC/SlimJEC.html) - A basic ES client over JS
+* The [SlimJEC](https://artsakenos.github.io/SlimSuite/SlimJEC.html) - A basic ES client over JS
-* The [SlimChat](https://artsakenos.github.io/SlimJEC/SlimChat.html) - A simple chat
+* The [SlimChat](https://artsakenos.github.io/SlimSuite/SlimChat.html) - A simple chat
-* The [SlimIRC](https://artsakenos.github.io/SlimJEC/SlimIRC.html) - A completely standalone IRC Style messenger E2E encrypted.
+* The [SlimIRC](https://artsakenos.github.io/SlimSuite/SlimIRC.html) - A portable IRC Style messenger E2E encrypted.
+See [Help](#slimirc-a-sportable-irc-style-messenger).

 SlimJEC, a Slim Javascript Elasticsearch Client